-Changes to this specification will be published in the CA810 Motherboard Specification Update before being incorporated into a revision of this document.
+Changes to this specification will be published in the CA810E Monthly Specification Update before being incorporated into a revision of this document.

-Information in this document is provided in connection with Intel products.
+Information in this document is provided in connection with Intel® products.
 No license, express or implied, by estoppel or otherwise, to any intellectual property rights is granted by this document.
 Except as provided in Intel's Terms and Conditions of Sale for such products, Intel assumes no liability whatsoever, and Intel disclaims any express or implied warranty, relating to sale and/or use of Intel products including liability or warranties relating to fitness for a particular purpose, merchantability, or infringement of any patent, copyright or other intellectual property right.
-Intel products are not intended for use in medical, life saving, or life sustaining applications.
+Intel products are not designed, intended or authorized for use in any medical, life saving, or life sustaining applications or for any other application in which the failure of the Intel product could create a situation where personal injury or death may occur.

-Intel may make changes to specifications and product descriptions at any time, without notice.
+Intel retains the right to make changes to specifications and product descriptions at any time, without notice.

-The CA810 motherboard may contain design defects or errors known as errata that may cause the product to deviate from published specifications.
+The CA810E desktop board may contain design defects or errors known as errata that may cause the product to deviate from published specifications.
 Current characterized errata are available on request.